 On June 11, 2020, the Bank announced the completion of the private placement of \$50 million in fixed-to-floating rate subordinated notes (the "Notes") due 2030 to certain qualified institutional buyers and institutional accredited investors.
 The Notes were structured to qualify as Tier 2 capital at the Bank level for regulatory purposes, and the Bank intends to utilize the proceeds from the sale of the Notes for general corporate purposes.
 The Notes will initially bear interest at a fixed rate of 5.875% per annum until June 15, 2025, payable semi-annually in arrears.
-For the remainder of the term or up to an earlier redemption date, the Notes, which mature on June 15, 2030, will bear an interest rate that will reset quarterly to an annual floating rate equal to the then-current three-month term SOFR plus 569 basis points, payable quarterly in arrears.
+For the remainder of the term or up to an earlier redemption date, the Notes, which mature on June 15, 2030, will bear an interest rate that will reset quarterly to an annual floating rate equal to the then-current three-month term the Secured Overnight Financing Rate ("SOFR") plus 569 basis points, payable quarterly in arrears.
 The Bank is entitled to redeem the Notes, in whole or in part, on any interest payment date on or after June 15, 2025, and to redeem the Notes at any time in whole upon certain other specified events.

-The Bank's subordinated debentures at December 31 consisted of the following:
+The Bank's subordinated debt at December 31 consisted of the following:

-(in thousands) 2020 2019 Subordinated debenture due June 2030, with interest at 5.875% per annum until June 15, 2025 and then repriced quarterly at SOFR plus 5.69%; principal due at maturity with semi-annual interest payments. \$ 50,000 \$ - Total \$ 50,000 \$
+(in thousands) 2021 2020 Subordinated debt due June 2030, with interest at 5.875% per annum until June 15, 2025 and then repriced quarterly at SOFR plus 5.69%; principal due at maturity with semi-annual interest payments. ¢ 50,000 ¢ 50,000 with senii-annuar interest payments. Φ 30,000 Φ 30,000 Total \$ 50,000 \$ 50,000